Vitaly-Work/java-courses-gen-ai-bootcamp/introduction-to-microservices/tasks/service_discovery/README.md

     - Display the Spring Eureka web interface in a browser to show the registered instances (1 instance of RESOURCE-SERVICE and 2 instances of SONG-SERVICE).
 Ensure that the applications are running in Docker.

-    - Please download and import [this Postman collection](../microservice_architecture_overview/api-tests/introduction_to_microservices.postman_collection.json) for the demo.
+    - Download and import [this Postman collection](../microservice_architecture_overview/api-tests/introduction_to_microservices.postman_collection.json) for the demo.
 Using Postman, send the requests and verify you receive correct responses.
 In the **Test Results** tab, ensure all tests for the requests pass.
 If any tests fail, adjust your code to ensure the API functions as expected without modifying the Postman collection.
 More details are available [here](../microservice_architecture_overview/README.md#postman-collection-for-testing).
 You should perform the following requests:

         1. **Happy path**:
             - **POST** to `/resources` (upload an MP3 file, with `Content-Type` "audio/mpeg"; verify successful response with an ID).